-Here’s a brief explanation of the main parts of Spyder.
-Before you begin reading, be sure to have Spyder open so you can follow along.
+Here’s a brief explanation of the main parts of PyScripter.
+Before you begin reading, be sure to have PyScripter open, so you can follow along.

 We can experiment here by typing "

 import arcpy" to import arcpy or running a print statement.